darktasevski/CompSci/Math/geometry.md

 ##### Pyramid

-Given that the pyramid has a height of 6 feet.
-If the base of a pyramid is a square with a length of 2 feet, find the volume.
+Given that the pyramid has a height of 6 feet, if the base of a pyramid is a square with a length of 2 feet, find the volume.

 $$
 Volume = (B × h)/3 \newline